-While living trusts offer many advantages to persons planning for their estate, they are not the most appropriate estate planning tool for all circumstances.
+While living trusts offer many advantages to persons planning for their estates, they are not the most appropriate estate planning tool for all circumstances.
 While privacy is a major benefit of a living trust, the dark said of privacy can be inaction, abuse or malfeasance by a trustee.
 A successor trustee has complete access to trust assets.
 As such, a dishonest or misdirected individual can convert trust assets to his or her own use with relative ease.
 Also, when an ill or mentally incapacitated elder no longer serves as his own trustee, a child or other family member will often accept responsibility to serve as trustee.
 That trustee may discover monetary bequests in the living trust that surprise or upset him or her.
 Simply stated, this trustee may ignore the wishes of the settlor.
 The probate process makes such conduct difficult.
 Additionally, the tax benefit offered by a living trust arrangement depends on prompt and attentive action by the trustee.
 For example, the successor trustee must generally properly fund the credit shelter trust so as to obtain maximum protection from federal estate taxes.
-Finally, the cost of creating a living trust is typically greater than the cost of creating a will, or even two wills for a married couple.
+Finally, the cost of creating a living trust is typically greater than the cost of creating a will – or even two wills for a married couple.
 Additionally, all or most assets must be transferred into the living trust if benefits, such as ongoing management and probate avoidance, are to be obtained.
 Depending on the nature and size of the property to be transferred, this can be a time-consuming effort.